Divorce

 • Your child’s daily routine and what stability would look like after divorce

-• How you and your co parent will share information and make important decisions
+• How you and your co-parent will share information and make important decisions

 • Holidays, school breaks, and special traditions that matter to your family

-Dividing Property & Complex Assets
+Intellectual Property & Complex Assets in a Nashville Divorce

 Examples of complex assets we can help you address include: